Abberit/mern-todo-app/tutorial.md

   "build": "react-scripts build && copyfiles -E -u 1 './build/**/*' ../server/public/",
 ```

-11. Build `./client/` folder:
+11. Run build inside `./client/` folder:
 ```bash
 yarn build
 ```

-12. Now go to server folder and start server there:
+12. Now go to `./server` folder and start server there:
 ```bash
 cd ../server
 yarn start
 ```

+13. Check your application runs correctly.
+You are done with steps on your local machine!

+# Deploy on Linode server

+1. Deploy Node.js server using these instructions: [TODO: update docs on deploying Node.js app using Abberit Admin Panel].

+2. Deploy MongoDB using these instructions: [TODO: update docs on deploying MongoDB using Abberit Admin Panel].

+3. Configure Node.js to use MongoDB: [TODO: update docs on manipulating app settings using Abberit Admin Panel].

+4. Try everything working on Linode!